marina601/discover-malta/README.md

 ![registraion-page](readme-files/images/registration-page.html.png)

-- A non logged in user may access this page by pressing on the user icon at the top of the nav bar
+- A non logged in user may access this page by pressing on the user icon at the top of the navbar
-- A simple form is presented to the user , with text helpers to guide the user through the registraion process
+- A simple form is presented to the user, with text helpers to guide the user through the registration process
-- The use needs to provide, first name, last name, email address, phone number and password
+- The user needs to provide, first name, last name, email address, phone number and password
-- Validation is handled by django forms and relevant feedback is provided along the way to the user.
+- Validation is handled by the Django forms and relevant feedback is provided along the way to the user.
-- On successfull submittion of the form, a user will be redirected to login page, where a condition is checked:
+- On successful submission of the form, a user will be redirected to a login page, where a condition is checked:
      - `{% if request.GET.command == 'verification' %}`
-- And the message is displayed to the user telling them the verification email has been send to their email address.
+- And the message is displayed to the user telling them the verification email has been sent to their email address.
 - Verification email is being sent using <em>Gmail</em> account settings.
-- User gets a unique link sent to their email address generated by `uid` code and django default `token` generator.
+- User gets a unique link sent to their email address generated by `uid` code and Django default `token` generator.
     - `message = render_to_string(
                 'accounts/emails/account_activation.html', {
                     'user': user,